iGEM-NU-Kazakhstan/NU_Kazakhstan/README.md

 Contribution
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-We want thank the following Biohackathon teams for their contribution: High Steaks for Sequence Analysis app, Dynaminte Hamsters for Chrome extension designed for people with disabilities.
+We want thank the following Biohackathon teams for their contribution: High Steaks for Sequence Analysis app, Dynaminte Hamsters for Chrome extension (makeItEasy) designed for people with disabilities.